Jackton

+In 2019 it was approved to build a further 70 homes in the area, consisting of 4 and 5 bedroomed properties.
+Later, a large Community Growth Area was designated covering Jackton, surrounding the existing village.
+The development, creating a continuous built-up area over 1.5 mi2 connecting with Lindsayfield, included a primary school and a new link road.
+A large roundabout was constructed.

 In 2019, one of the streets in the area was the scene of gunfire, which caused a large police presence while it was investigated.

 The area is represented by the local Jackton and Thorntonhall Community Council.
-The community lies on the very western edges of the South Lanarkshire Council boundary, and also the UK Parliament constituency of East Kilbride, Strathaven and Lesmahagow, as well as the Scottish Parliament Constituency of East Kilbride.
+The community lies on the very western edge of South Lanarkshire, near the border with East Renfrewshire, and is part of the UK Parliament constituency of East Kilbride, Strathaven and Lesmahagow, as well as the Scottish Parliament Constituency of East Kilbride.